iwakuramarie/juri/documents/configfile.md

 ### Standard table
 Color theme (String)
 ```"vivid"``` or ```"dark"``` or ```"light"``` or ```"vscode"```
-default is ```"dark"```.
+The default is ```"dark"```.

 ```
 theme
 ```

-Note: ```"vscode"``` is you can use current VSCode/VSCodium theme.
+Note: ```"vscode"```  uses the current VSCode/VSCodium theme, if VSCode/VSCodium is installed.

 Display line numbers (bool)
-default is true
+The default is true.

 ```
 number
 ```

 Display status line (bool)
-default is true
+The default is true.

 ```
 statusLine
 ```

 Enable syntax highlighting (bool)
-default is true
+The default is true.

 ```
 syntax
 ```

 Enable/Disable indentation lines (bool)
-default is true
+The default is true.

 ```
 indentationLines
 ```

 Set tab width (Integer)
-default is 2
+The default is 2.

 ```
 tabStop
 ```

 Enable/Disable ignorecase (bool)
-default is true
+The default is true.

 ```
 ignorecase
 ```

 Enable/Disable smartcase (bool)
-default is true
+The default is true.

 ```
 smartcase
 ```

 Automatic closing brackets (bool)
-default is true
+The default is true
 ```
 autoCloseParen
 ```

 Automatic indentation (bool)
-default is true
+The default is true.

 ```
 autoIndent
 ```

 Disable change of the cursor shape (bool)
-default is false
+The default is false.

 ```
 disableChangeCursor
 ```

 Set cursor shape of the terminal emulator you are using (String) ```"blinkBlock"``` or ```"blinkIbeam"``` or ```noneBlinkBlock``` or ```noneBlinkIbeam```
-default is ```"blinkBlock"```
+The default is ```"blinkBlock"```.

 ```
-defaultCursor
+The defaultCursor
 ```

 Set cursor shape in normal mode (String) ```"blinkBlock"``` or ```"blinkIbeam"``` or ```noneBlinkBlock``` or ```noneBlinkIbeam```
-default is ```"blinkBlock"```
+The default is ```"blinkBlock"```.

 ```
 normalModeCursor
 ```

 Set cursor shape in insert mode (String) ```"blinkBlock"``` or ```"blinkIbeam"``` or ```noneBlinkBlock``` or ```noneBlinkIbeam```
-default is ```"blinkIbeam"```
+The default is ```"blinkIbeam"```.

 ```
 insertModeCursor
 ```

 Auto save (bool)
-default is false
+The default is false.

 ```
 autoSave
 ```

-Auto save interval (minits) (int)
+Auto save interval (minutes) (int)
-default is 5 (5 minits)
+The default is 5 (5 minutes).

 ```
 autoSaveInterval
 ```

 Live reload of configuration file (bool)
-default is false
+The default is false.

 ```
 liveReloadOfConf
 ```

 Incremental search (bool)
-default is true
+The default is true.

 ```
 incrementalSearch
 ```

 Pop-up window in ex mode (bool)
-default is true
+The default is true.

 ```
 popUpWindowInExmode
 ```

 Auto delete paren (bool)
-default is true
+The default is true.

 ```
 autoDeleteParen
 ```

 Smooth scroll (bool)
-default is true
+The default is true.

 ```
 smoothScroll
 ```

 Smooth scroll speed (int)
-default is 15
+The default is 15.

 ```
 smoothScrollSpeed
 ```

 System clipboard (bool)
-default is true
+The default is true.

 ```
 systemClipboard
 ```

 ### TabLine table
-Show all bufer in tab line (bool)
+Show all buffer in tab line (bool)
-default is false
+The default is false.

 ```
 allBuffer
 ```

 ### StatusLine table
 Multiple status line (bool)
-default is true
+The default is true.

 ```
 multipleStatusLine
 ```

 Enable/Disable merging status line with command line (bool)
-default is true
+The default is true.

 ```
 merge
 ```

 Show current mode (bool)
-default is true
+The default is true.

 ```
 mode
 ```

 Show edit history mark (bool)
-default is true
+The default is true.

 ```
 chanedMark
 ```

 Show line info (bool)
-default is true
+The default is true.

 ```
 line
 ```

 Show column info (bool)
-default is ture
+The default is true.

 ```
 column
 ```

 Show character encoding (bool)
-default is true
+The default is true.

 ```
 encoding
 ```

 Show language (bool)
-default is true
+The default is true.

 ```
 language
 ```

 Show file location (bool)
-default is true
+The default is true.

 ```
 directory
 ```

 Show current git branch name (bool)
-default is true
+The default is true.

 ```
 gitbranchName
 ```

 Show/Hide git branch name in status line when window is inactive (bool)
-default is false
+The default is false.

 ```
 showGitInactive
 ```

 Show/Hide mode string in status line when window is inactive (bool)
-default is false
+The default is false.

 ```
 showModeInactive
 ```